 After completing the Whidbey Half Marathon for the fourth time in 2011, I realized that I needed to spice up my running life.
-To prepare for that race I’d trained the way I’d always done; alone for every workout while following a combination of Hal Higdon’s Half Marathon Training Guide Intermediate and Advanced versions.
-Race day was as usual, rainy.
-In addition, the forecast called for a temperature of 43 degrees (feels like 39) with wind gusts of 20 mph.
+To prepare for it, I’d trained the way I’d always done; alone for every workout while following a combination of Hal Higdon’s Half Marathon Training Guide Intermediate and Advanced versions.
+Race day was, as usual, rainy.
+In addition, the forecast called for a temperature of 43 degrees “feels like 39” with wind gusts of 20 mph.
 I ran my slowest pace ever for the WHM, feeling awful the entire time.
 Afterwards, I exchanged messages with my good friend Sheryl, who’s been running as long as I have.
 She suggested that I find a training partner or running group, so I did.
-It took me nearly a year, but by the next time the Whidbey Half rolled around, I was better prepared mentally and physically and on my way to gaining: running partners (who became friends) and new running experiences and adventures.
+It took me nearly a year, but by the next time the Whidbey Half rolled around, I was better prepared mentally and physically and on my way to gaining: running partners and new running experiences and adventures.

-Making small changes to my running routine helped me gain lasting friendships, improved my performance, nudged me into participating in different events, pushed me towards spending time on the trails and, in general, resulted in me having more fun running than ever before.
-It has also enabled me to put together this list of things I’ve learned during three decades as a recreational runner.
+Making small changes to my running routine has helped me gain lasting friendships, improved my performance, nudged me into participating in different events, pushed me towards spending time on the trails and, in general, resulted in me having more fun running than ever before.

 Ten Things to Spice up Your Running Life